 In this example, you would calculate the service availability as:

-You can use this same technique to calculate the impact of lost service availability of IP telephony in a call center in terms of PotentialAgentPhoneMinutes and LostAgentPhoneMinutes; and for applications that deal with transactions or manufacturing you can use a similar approach to quantify the business impact of an incident.
-You compare the number of transactions that would have been expected without downtime to the number of actual transactions, or the amount of production that you would have predicted to the actual production.
+You can use this same technique to calculate the impact of lost service availability of IP telephony in a call center in terms of PotentialAgentPhoneMinutes and LostAgentPhoneMinutes.
+For applications that deal with transactions or manufacturing, you can use a similar approach to quantify the business impact of an incident.
+You compare the number of transactions that would have been expected without downtime to the number of actual transactions.
+Or the amount of production that you would have predicted to the actual production.

 Measuring and reporting service availability

-After you’ve agreed and documented your service availability targets, you need to think about practical aspects of how you can measure and report service availability.
+After you’ve agreed and documented your service availability targets, you need to think about practical aspects of measuring and reporting availability.
 For example:

-• How will you document and report your service availability findings?
+- How will you document and report your findings?

 Service availability metrics: what to measure

-It’s essential to measure and report service availability in terms that can be compared to targets that have been agreed with customers and that are based on a shared understanding of what the customer’s service availability needs actually are.
-The targets need to make sense to the customer, and to ensure that the IT organization’s efforts are focused on providing support for the customer’s business needs.
+It’s essential to measure and report service availability in terms that can be compared to targets agreed with customers.
+And that are based on a shared understanding of what the customer’s service availability needs actually are.
+The targets need to make sense to the customer, and to ensure that the IT organization’s efforts are focused on the customer’s business needs.

 How to collect your service availability data